vegaprotocol/specs/protocol/0061-REWP-pos_rewards.md

 1. There is a one-to-one correspondence between Tendermint validators' ethereum keys and keys on multisig.
 1. Reward pool is funded.
 1. A validator called Bob leaves the set of tendermint validators (for example, reduce own plus delegated tokens so that their score is pushed down).
 A validator called Alice is promoted to tendermint validator set.
-1. No-one updated multisig validators so we still have Bob's key on the list of multisig signer.
+1. No-one updated multisig validators so we still have Bob's key on the list of multisig signers.
 1. Epoch ends and multisig hasn't been updated.
 1. All Tendermint validators get no rewards.
 Ersatz validators still receive rewards.